huttonbenj/Recipe-Manager-SPA/SETUP.md

 # Kill processes on ports 3001 or 5173
 lsof -ti:3001 | xargs kill
 lsof -ti:5173 | xargs kill

+# Or use different ports in .env files
 ```

 **Environment Variables Not Loading:**